 PREPARING FOR DISCHARGE

 The time of discharge from hospital is typically a busy (and sometimes overwhelming) period involving visits from many members of the healthcare team.
-Decisions to discharge are occasionally made on very short notice however this is not typically intended.
-It is helpful to know what to expect during this time and to plan ahead as best as possible to ensure the best preparation for your departure.
+Decision-making is sometimes made on very short notice however this is not usually intended.
+It is helpful to know what to expect and to plan ahead in order to best prepare for your departure from hospital.
+This includes discussing any important issues with the healthcare team early during your admission.

-Essential activities that are completed on the day of (or as close to) discharge include:
+Essential activities that are completed as you prepare for discharge include:

 Final clinical assessments / treatments by medical, nursing and allied healthcare professionals